 - Segments with identical geometries: It is checked whether there are geometries that fulfil the following condition: The geometries have at least one common point and no point of one geometry lies outside the other.

-Various actions can be carried out during the following transmission.
-These work according to a step concept (1).
+Various actions can be carried out during the subsequent transfer.
+These work according to a step-by-step concept (1).

 1a) With "Snap redlining features" the geometries of the redlining paths are corrected within the set snapping tolerance.

 The stylization of the blue segments indicates that the associated geometry was automatically corrected.
 The gaps and overlaps were thus eliminated if they were within the snapping tolerance (in the example: 0.5m).
 Geometries that lie outside the snapping tolerance are not automatically corrected.
 These must be reworked manually.
 The status is automatically adjusted and the stylization is done accordingly.

 |Adjustment of test status and style

 The assignment of the paths can be shown as a label via a view (TC_M_RL_SEGMENT) and the text on the line can be stylised.

 1b) The "Link structures" action is used to transfer cabinets and manholes.